MGWL/QtE5/README.md

     libQtE5Widgets32.so   --->  Linux   32<br>
     libQtE5Widgets64.so   --->  Linux   64<br>
 <p>The most actual version for Windows 32 (QtE5Widgets32.dll) as on it the basic working out and testing is conducted.</p>

+For example forth language:
+    console5_forthd -i test.f

+Install for Windows 32:
+    Copy all files from RunTime-Qt-5\rt_Qt5_windows32.zip in root folder.